KEY TAKEAWAYS

 Planning Dock Construction Around the Water Level Schedule

-If you are planning to build a new dock or expand an existing one, the Lake Martin water level schedule determines your working window.
+If you are planning to build a new dock or expand an existing one, the Lake Martin water level schedule determines your window for work.
 Most dock construction happens between October and March, when the lake is at its lowest, and the shoreline is most accessible.

 Submitting your Alabama Power permit application in August or September positions you to break ground as soon as the drawdown creates working conditions.
 Waiting until November to apply risks having a permit approved after your contractor’s schedule has filled up for the season.